Countries that Block and Censor Online Gambling Sites

 Censored: Countries that Block Betting Websites

 The countries in this section actively target betting websites for internet censorship.
-No censorship scheme is 100% effective, but all countries in this section do seriously attempt to block citizens’ access to information related to gambling.
+No censorship scheme is 100% effective, but all countries in this section seriously attempt to block citizens’ access to information related to gambling.

 Note that we are focusing exclusively on gambling for these categories.
 Many more countries practice censorship to some degree, but we this section is reserved exclusively for countries in which gambling websites are specifically named or we believe the level of censorship is so high that gambling is almost certainly included.